t0kieu/event-catalog-generators/examples/generator-federation/basic/README.md

 This example shows you how to use EventCatalog federation to connect multiple EventCatalog instances together.

-In this example we have three teams `team-1`, `team-2` and `team-3`.
+In this example we have three teams `customer-experience-team`, `order-management-team` and `payment-team`.
 Each team has their own EventCatalog instance and keeps there catalog close to their code.

 We also have a central EventCatalog instance that is used to view all the teams catalogs and merge them together using federation.